viamrobotics/docs/docs/tutorials/projects/verification-system.md

 ## Configure an `mlmodel` person detector

-To be able to detect when people are in your verification system camera's field of vision, you first need to train a model that detects people and for that you need data.
+In order for your machine's camera to be able to detect the presence of a person in its field of vision, you first need to train a model capable of detecting people.
-You can collect this data using the data management service and your already installed camera.
+For that, you will need to capture images of a variety of people using your camera, and upload them to the Viam app using the [data management service](/data/).

 To add the [data management service](/data/) and configure data capture:

-1. From your machine's **Config** tab, navigate to the **Services** subtab.
+1. Navigate to your machine’s page on the [Viam app](https://app.viam.com/robots) and select the **Config** tab.
-2. Click **Create service** in the lower-left corner of the page.
+2. Click the **Services** subtab and click **Create service** in the lower-left corner.
-   Choose `Data Management` as the type and specify a name for your data management service, for example `data-manager`.
+3. Choose `Data Management` as the type and specify a name for your data management service, such as `data-manager`.
    Click **Create**.
-3. On the panel that appears, manage the capturing and syncing functions and specify the **directory**, the sync **interval** and any **tags** to apply to captured data.
+1. On the panel that appears, you can manage the capturing and syncing functions individually.
-   For more information, see [Add the data management service](/data/capture/#add-the-data-management-service).
+   By default, the data management service captures data to the <file>~/.viam/capture</file> directory, and syncs captured data files to the Viam app every 6 seconds (`0.1` minutes in the configuration).
+   Leave the default settings as they are, and click **Save Config** at the bottom of the screen to save your changes.
 4. Navigate to the **Components** subtab.
    Scroll to the panel of the camera you just configured.
    Find the **Data Capture Configuration** section.